Cheapest Way to Call Canada from the US

 Frequent calls to Canada from the U.S. can be pricey.
 Before choosing an international calling service provider, it pays to spend some time sizing up your options.
 Here, we’ll offer some insight into using popular online services to contact your loved ones without breaking the bank.
-Read on to learn more about Canada-U.S. relations, calling rates for traditional providers, and making international calls to Canada on the cheap - or even for free.
+Read on to learn more about Canada-U.S. relations and making international calls to Canada on the cheap - or even for free.

 A Friendly Border Relationship

 Canada and the U.S. have shared trade and immigration for generations, and a recent U.S. census shows that over 1 million U.S. citizens have emigrated from Canada with up to a million more working and studying there on long-term visas.
 So you’d think market forces would keep prices low when calling home, right?

 Unfortunately this is not the case and Canadian-American families wishing to stay in close contact across the border usually fall foul of some extortionate rates from phone providers.
 With hidden fees, international taxes, carrier surcharges and rates charged for receiving calls, there simply has to be a better way.